miscusi-peek/kindle-screenshotter/README.md

 Screenshot all your kindle ebooks from the browser.

 # Instructions
-  1. Add this script to tampermonkey
+  1. Add this script to tampermonkey and give it permissions to download files.
-  2. Open the ebook in browser, press start and it should start screenshotting!
+  2. Open the ebook in browser, press start and it should start screenshotting the book into /Downloads directory book's folder.

 If this repo gets traction, I'll add the script that transforms the screenshots into .epub / .pdf files :)